OpenNebula/docs/source/design_and_installation/networking/openvswitch.rst

 Requirements
 ============

 This driver requires Open vSwitch to be installed on each OpenNebula Host.
-Follow the resources specified in :ref:`hosts\_configuration <#hosts_configuration>` to install it.
+Follow the resources specified in :ref:`hosts\_configuration <openvswitch_hosts_configuration>` to install it.

 Considerations & Limitations
 ============================